[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 in this struggle.
 The Thirty Year War ended in 1648 with the Treaty

 of Westphalia.
-The treaty guaranteed peaceful co-existence between
+The treaty guaranteed peaceful co-existence between all

 politically motivated religious wars occurred in this area of Germany